 Deep Creek is a famous area of the Great Smoky Mountains National Park for tubing.
 People travel from all around the world to tube down the peaceful and rocky waters of Deep Creek itself.

-The trail is almost 5 miles, and relatively flat, except when climbing and descending Sunkota Ridge, where it gets fairly steep, but only for a short time.
-The trail is not too popular, and offers peace and solitude most of the way.
+The trail is almost 5 miles, and relatively flat, unless climbing and descending Sunkota Ridge, where it gets fairly steep, but only for a short time.
+The trail is not too popular and offers peace and solitude most of the way.
 There is also lots of wildlife in the area.

 Rainbow Falls Trail